SMO mutations have been linked to medulloblastomas and basal cell carcinoma.

 SMO works together with PTCH1 to control the timing of development in embryos.
 SMO sends out the signal to grow unless PTCH1 keeps it in check.
 When PTCH1 or SMO get mutated, SMO sends too many growth signals, and tumor formation can result.

-Alterations SMO-PTCH1 pathway, commonly called the hedgehog pathway, are associated with a wide range of cancers.
+Alterations in the SMO-PTCH1 pathway, commonly called the hedgehog pathway, are associated with a wide range of cancers.

 Get started and a Cure Forward Clinical Trial Navigator will help you access active clinical trial options.